spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   Note: in response to a *negative* {term}`radiative forcing`, the overall surface air temperature response will be negative, i.e. cooling.
 In that case, a "positive" feedback *amplifies* the temperature change, i.e. contributes *more* cooling, not less.
 (That's why the "positive" vs. "negative" terms are a little confusing compared to "amplifying" vs. "inhibiting".)

+post-glacial rebound
+  During the Ice Ages---the most recent one being the Last Glacial Maximum that peaked roughly 21,000 years ago---huge ice sheets several kilometers thick develop over the continents.
+The weight of this huge mass of ice pushes the local land surface down.
+After they retreat in the subsequent *interglacial* period such as we're in right now, the land that was underneath them gradually rises up.
+This acts to reduce local sea level.

+  The growth and retreat of the ice sheets also indirectly causes the nearby land surface to move up and down even past where the ice sheet ever reached: when the ice sheet pushes the land beneath it down, some of the crust also gets pushed out to the side in addition to downward.
+This adds land mass to adjacent areas and thus causes the land surface there to go up, decreasing the local sea level.
+Going from the glacial to the interglacial, the reverse process occurs: where the ice retreats, the land moves up but also some crust flows toward it, which acts to decrease the surface height in adjacent areas and thus cause local sea level rise.

 radiative feedback
   A process driven by the change in Earth's *surface* temperature that results in a change in the net {term}`top of atmosphere` radiative flux.
 More formally, the change in Watts per meter squared at TOA per Kelvin change in surface temperature.